 Credit risk relates to the creditworthiness of the issuers of the fixed income instruments and their expected ability to make timely payment of interest/ profit and/or principal.
 Any adverse situations faced by the issuer may impact the value as well as liquidity of the fixed income instrument.
 In the case of rated fixed income instruments, this may lead to a credit downgrade.
-Default risk relates to the risk that an issuer of a fixed income instrument of a fixed income instrument of a fixed income instrument.
-This could adversely affect the value of the fixed income instruments.
+Default risk relates to the risk that an issuer of a fixed income instrument either defaulting on payments or failing to make payments in a timely manner which will in turn adversely affect the value of the fixed income instruments.
 This could adversely affect the value of the Funds.
 Such risk can be mitigated through credit analysis and having regular updates on the business profile and the financial position of the issuer or counterparty of the fixed income instruments.